mongodb/specifications/source/max-staleness/max-staleness.rst

 * Provide a global server-side configuration of max acceptable staleness (see `rejected ideas`_).
-* Support maxStalenessMS less than twice heartbeatFrequencyMS.
+* Support a max staleness value less than twice heartbeatFrequencyMS.
 * Make a consistency guarantee resembling readConcern "afterOpTime".
-* Specify how maxStalenessMS interacts with readConcern "afterOpTime" in drivers (distinct from the goal for routers and shards).
+* Specify how maxStalenessSeconds interacts with readConcern "afterOpTime" in drivers (distinct from the goal for routers and shards).
 * Compensate for the duration of server checks in staleness estimations.